Maddox Genealogy - Why research our Ancestry?

 Cold War without managing to kill us all.
 In an historic moment, they landed a

 couple men on the moon in 1969 just to see if it could be done.
 While the

 people of this generation did great things, they struggled over race relations

 and, some say, were too preoccupied with success to teach their children the

 values they themselves had learned when they were young..

 - Will it be said the Greatest Generation will be the

 Technical "BABY BOOMER GENERATION" or GENERATIONS X or

-Y. It's too early to declare it yet.
+Y, the MILLENNIALS, or GEN Z. It's too early to declare it yet.
 We, born

 after 1945, were the benefactors of the inventions of the WWII generation.
 Ours